 Doxycycline is used in most patients except in children and pregnant women.
 In children, amoxicillin remains the drug of choice.
 Pregnant women show a good response to ceftriaxone.

 Patients with Lyme carditis should be admitted and monitored until the ECG features of a block subside.
 Lyme arthritis usually resolves in 6-8 weeks.
-CNS Lyme disease responds well to the antibiotics.
+CNS Lyme disease responds well to antibiotics, most commonly with ceftriaxone.
 Clinicians should monitor patients for the Jarisch-Herxheimer reaction when starting therapy.

-The ocular feature of Lyme disease do respond to topical steroids and IV ceftriaxone or penicillin.
+The ocular feature of Lyme disease does respond to topical steroids and IV ceftriaxone or penicillin.

 Some patients may experience post-treatment Lyme disease syndrome with nonspecific symptoms.
 These symptoms do not respond to antibiotics.